-My Podner in this episode is Red Boswell and he’s going to talk with us today about how to generate franchisee leads.
+Red Boswell talks with us about how to generate franchisee leads.
 This is one of the hottest topics with franchisors.
 This discussion will benefit both new and seasoned franchisors.

 Red is a unique character, and I mean that in a good way.
 This guy has been driven to make money ever since he was a kid.
 Starting in grade school when he was selling NFL pencils for a profit, into hos twenties when he build up a pet services franchise system all the way up to 148 units.
 He’s been operating in the world of franchising practically his entire adult life.
 He’ll give us more details in just a few minutes.

 Red now gets to fuel his business building passion as President of the International Franchise Professionals Group (IFPG), The World’s Largest and Most Respected Franchise Consultant Organization. .

 Get to know Red Boswell

 TOPICS DISCUSSED IN THIS EPISODE:

 The average cost of a lead in 2019 is $10,000

 That number includes large companies that don’t need to spend anything for leads because their brand is so well knows that they don’t need to advertise to get leads

 Small companies usually pay a lot more to generate leads since their concepts usually don’t have any brand recognition